How to Write the MIT Application Essays 2021-2022

 Since MIT uses MyMIT, its own application system, you don’t have to worry about repeating your Common App personal statement topic here!
 But, this means that the essays act as your personal statement and supplemental responses all in one.
-Alongside conveying your love for MIT, you must take advantage of your essays to provide crucial context on your interests and background.
-You have five prompts to convince admissions officers why you’re an ideal fit for this highly competitive Boston institution.
-To help guide you through the writing process, I’ve outlined each prompt, dos and don’ts for your responses, and more tips on the MIT application essays 2020-2021.
+Alongside conveying your love for MIT, you must take advantage of your supplemental essays to provide crucial context on your interests and background.
+You have five prompts to convince admissions officers why you’re an ideal fit for this highly competitive Boston institution, which only accepted 7.3% of students this year.
+To help guide you through the writing process, I’ve outlined each prompt, dos and don’ts for your responses, and more tips on the MIT application essays 2021-2022.

-MIT values students who are particularly invested in activities and topics that are important to them, no matter what the scale.
+MIT values students who are particularly invested in activities and topics that are meaningful to them, no matter what the scale.
 If you have a hobby that is highly meaningful that isn’t a conventional extracurricular per say, MIT is telling you to go for it.
-Just the introductory paragraph to most essays requires over 100 words - you might find it difficult to restrain yourself while talking about your favorite activity.
-In order to get your point across, you need to put less emphasis on describing the activity - limit it to one or two sentences - and more on what brings you joy about it.
+Just the introductory paragraph to most essays requires over 100 words—you might find it difficult to restrain yourself while talking about your favorite activity.
+In order to get your point across, you need to put less emphasis on describing the activity—limit it to one or two sentences - and more on what brings you joy about it.
 Why is it your favorite?
 How does it recharge you in a way others may not?
 Has it shaped your perspective in a significant way?

 Since admissions officers will see your activities list through MyMIT, you should find ways to include anecdotes which will convey additional information about yourself.
 While you should not pick a purely academic activity or something that you think MIT wants to hear, you also should think of something beyond sleeping, eating, or hanging out with friends.
 Your outlook on the activity should be unique, and help you stand out among your peers.